kjetilv/edamame/README.md

 It is intended for cases where we are dealing with many objects of the same type, with considerable shared data. edamame identifies and canonicalizes shared values and substructures, enabling a larger number of objects in memory.

+To use it, assign a unique id to you map and store it under that id.
+Then use the same id to look it up later.

+That's really it.
+Behind the scenes, all common leaves and substructures have been identified and stored exactly once.
+(Except in rare cases of a hash collisions.)

 ## Implementation Notes

 ### Supported data forms